Key takeaways

 You can connect a smart door contact sensor to other smart technology and increase your residents’ quality of life.

 For example, you can program the thermostat to start aiming for a certain temperature or the apartment’s speakers to start playing music — and a resident wouldn’t have to lift a finger.
-They would simply have to walk through their front door.
+They would have to walk through their front door.

 maximize physical security with ButterflyMX